Area 51 events in Nevada prompt emergency crowd planning

 “Oh, we’re taking this seriously,” Lincoln County Commission Chairman Varlin Higbee told the Las Vegas Review-Journal .
 “With the possibility of 35,000 to 40,000 people showing up, yeah, this is serious.”

-County officials are concerned that a surge of visitors will crowd campsites, gas stations and public medical, internet and cellphone services.
-Officials count just 184 hotel rooms in the county nearly twice the size of the Connecticut.
+County officials are concerned that a surge of visitors will crowd campsites, gas stations, and public medical, internet and cellphone services.
+Officials count just 184 hotel rooms in the county nearly twice the size of Connecticut.

 “The cellphone system is going to go down,” Higbee said.
 “You get more than a couple of hundred people there, and it’s going to crash.
 Cell service won’t be available.”